Politics of Wales

-Politics in Wales (Welsh: Gwleidyddiaeth Cymru) forms a distinctive polity in the wider politics of the United Kingdom, with Wales as one of the four constituent countries of the United Kingdom (UK).
+Politics in Wales forms a distinctive polity in the wider politics of the United Kingdom, with Wales as one of the four constituent countries of the United Kingdom (UK).

 Constitutionally, the United Kingdom is a unitary state with one sovereign parliament delegating power to the devolved national parliaments, with some executive powers divided between governments.
 Under a system of devolution adopted in the late 1990s three of the four countries of the United Kingdom, Wales, Scotland and Northern Ireland, voted for limited self-government, subject to the ability of the UK Parliament in Westminster, nominally at will, to amend, change, broaden or abolish the national governmental systems.
 As such, the Senedd (Welsh Parliament; Senedd Cymru) is not de jure sovereign.
 Since then, further Welsh devolution has granted the Senedd additional powers.

 Executive power in the United Kingdom is vested in the King-in-Council, while legislative power is vested in the King-in-Parliament (the Crown and the Parliament of the United Kingdom at Westminster in London).
 The Government of Wales Act 1998 established devolution in Wales, and certain executive and legislative powers have been constitutionally delegated to the Welsh Parliament.
-The scope of these powers was further widened by the Government of Wales Act 2006.
+The scope of these powers has been further widened by the Government of Wales Act 2006, Wales Act 2014 and Wales Act 2017.

 Overview

-Since 1999 most areas of domestic policy have been decided within Wales via the Senedd and the Welsh Government.
+Since 1999 most areas of domestic policy have been decided within Wales via the Senedd and the Welsh Government (the "Welsh Assembly Government" between 1999 and 2011 (de facto)/2014 (de jure)).

 Judicially, Wales remains within the jurisdiction of England and Wales.
 In 2007, the National Assembly for Wales (renamed as the Senedd from May 2020) gained the power to enact Wales-specific Measures.
 Following the 2011 Welsh devolution referendum, the National Assembly was given the power to create Acts.

 Wales, together with Cheshire, used to come under the jurisdiction of the Court of Great Session, and therefore was not within the English circuit court system.
 Yet it has not been its own distinct jurisdiction since the Laws in Wales Acts 1535 and 1542, at which point Welsh Law was replaced by English Law.

 Before 1998, there was no separate government in Wales.
 Executive authority rested in the hands of the HM Government, with substantial authority within the Welsh Office since 1965.
 Legislative power rested within the Parliament of the United Kingdom.
 Judicial power has always been with the Courts of England and Wales, and the Supreme Court of the United Kingdom (or its predecessor the Law Lords).